-For the FHI, the indicator fire risk rates how likely unplanned forest fires are to occur by looking at a combination of factors that create fire-ready conditions, such as air temperature, rain, dryness of the air, and wind. (something about where the data come from—e.g. a medley of stations)
+For the FHI, the indicator for fire risk rates how likely to occur unplanned forest fires are by looking at a combination of factors that create fire-ready conditions, such as air temperature, rain, dryness of the air, and wind.

-Near average: Fire risk was near average for this watershed.
+Near average: Fire risk was near average for this watershed over the past five years.
 This means that the potential for fires to start is comparable to prior decades.

 Our data only look at fire risk from the 1980’s onward, but older records, including biological records like tree rings, suggest that forest fire regimes have changed over the last few centuries.
 In the early 1900s forest fires were seen as a threat to safety and timber supplies, and fires were prevented and suppressed whenever possible.
 In the 1960s and 1970s, however, research began to show the ecological of value of fires in preventing a build-up of fuel and in helping create diverse landscapes that allow disturbance-dependent species to establish or regenerate.
 Intentional burns are now occasionally used as a management tool.